 - Separation anxiety – A dog gets anxious when left alone.

-- Noise anxiety – A dog becomes fearful and stressed when exposed to loud or unusual noises.
+- Noise anxiety – A dog becomes fearful when exposed to loud or unusual noises.
 Some examples include fireworks, thunderstorms, garbage trucks, and more.

-- Travel anxiety – The car is like a den but dogs are unaccustomed to moving dens.
-Therefore, they may become unsure and anxious over something so new and unexpected.
+- Travel anxiety – The car is like a den, but dogs are unaccustomed to moving dens.
+Therefore, they may become unsure and stressed over something so new and unexpected.

-- Confinement anxiety – A dog gets stressed when he feels trapped or confined.
-If a threat should arise, a confined dog may feel that he is unable to escape or flee.
+- Confinement anxiety – A dog gets anxious when he feels trapped or confined.
+If a threat should arise, a confined dog may be unable to escape or flee.

 Symptoms of Dog Anxiety

-When dogs are anxious, they may engage in repetitive or displacement behaviors to relieve that stress.
-For example, when we are anxious we may pace, bite our nails, or play with our hair.
+When dogs are anxious, they may engage in repetitive or displacement behaviors to relieve their stress.
+For example, when we are anxious, we may pace, bite our nails, or play with our hair.

 Dogs may also pace, groom, and more.
-Some of these behaviors may lead to property destruction, may cause us harm, or may simply be undesirable to our human sensibilities.
+Some dog anxiety behaviors may lead to property destruction, may cause us harm, or may simply be undesirable to our human sensibilities.
+This may include –

 - Non-stop barking.